Wednesday, 18 December 2024

 We live in a world of instant communication – stuff that is happening in our postcode and two continents away clamours equally for our attention.
 Our constantly pinging smart phones are the neurons of a planetary brain.
 Sarah at number seven needs some compost.
 President Trump wants to shut down the US Department of Education.

 Reality is too complicated – there are too many permutations for the human brain to compute.
-Is it really so surprising that we have adopted a simplistic Marvel comics view of the world, which does not allow for character development or for moral nuance.
+Is it really so surprising that we have adopted a simplistic Marvel comics view of the world, which does not allow for character for moral nuance.
 Like the world portrayed in those comics, politics are blue and red, black and white, more than they ever have been.
 It wasn’t supposed to be like this, was it?

 Victors write history

 It is the victors who write history.
 Enabled by the internet, victors can simply declare themselves as such, either because they own a means of global communication, or they control it through the sheer reach and volume of the content which they and their followers generate.
-Goebbels would have loved the internet.

-Thus an almost successful insurrectionist becomes a president; a sexual predator declares himself to be a follower of Christ – and an unrepentant one – and attracts even more followers.
+Thus an almost successful insurrectionist becomes a president; a sexual predator declares himself to be a follower of Christ – an unrepentant one – and attracts even more followers.
 As far as we can tell, tousle-haired Russell Brand with his leather pants and his rococo vocabulary, admits to no sin.
 The priapic Jesus lookalike is merely the victim of a conspiracy, cooked up by the boring ‘legacy media’ to destroy the cult of Russell, just as it’s trying to close down anti-vaxxers and people who believe that the world began 6,000 years ago and that carbon dating is fake.

-Hitler’s PR guy, Josef Goebbels, is whispering his poison into our ear buds, while Trump, following his blitzkrieg of the once sacred institutions of American democracy, bellows his fatuous me-centred discourse from a non-existent balcony mocked up for YouTube, with a dubbed on cheer track.
+Hitler’s PR guy, Josef Goebbels, is whispering his poison into our ear buds, while Trump, following his blitzkrieg of the once sacred institutions of American democracy, bellows his me-centred discourse from a non-existent balcony mocked up for YouTube, with a dubbed on cheer track.

 We all saw and heard what he did – he tried to rustle up missing votes from a state official who bravely stood his ground – and he recorded himself doing it!
 What do you do with that and with the proud boy uprising?
 You can’t change them or argue that they didn’t matter (unless you are morally reprehensible or an idiot).
 To preserve your mental equilibrium, you pretend that they didn’t happen, or you normalise them, to blend in with a new reality.
 Or both.